felixlu/awesome-stars/topics.md

 ## deep-learning

+- [microsoft/qlib](https://github.com/microsoft/qlib) - Qlib is an AI-oriented quantitative investment platform that aims to realize the potential, empower research, and create value using AI technologies in quantitative investment, from exploring ideas to
 - [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — A faster way to build and share data apps.
 - [modelscope/modelscope](https://github.com/modelscope/modelscope) - ModelScope: bring the notion of Model-as-a-Service to life.
 - [camenduru/stable-diffusion-webui-colab](https://github.com/camenduru/stable-diffusion-webui-colab) - stable diffusion webui colab